Advent

 Christmas Eve

 Christmas Eve in Poland is called Wigilia.
 The Latin origins of the word Wigilia are the same as those of the English word "vigil," meaning keeping watch in expectation of something.
 Of course, what the Christian world awaits on this date is the birth of Jesus, the Christ Child.
 The Catholic custom is that of attending midnight Mass or "Pasterka," a name that comes from "pasterze" the Polish word for shepherds who, according to the evangelists, were the first to greet the New Born King.
+A traditional food found in Poland is Oplatek which is a piece of bread pressed with a holy picture on the surface.
+Oplatek is more symbolic than real food.
+We celebrate with at least 12 different vegetarian dishes like: mushroom soup, carp, cabbage with pea, stuffed dumplings, and shells macaroni with poppy "makielki".
+In some homes - some hay is put under the tablecloth (it is connected with Christ's manger).

 Christmas Tree